McQuaid Jesuit Nurses

 Please call the appropriate number if your son is ill or will be missing school for any reason.

-There also is a new form for physical examination.
-It is a REQUIREMENT to use this form when one goes to the doctor for an exam.
-Starting in 2019, this will be the only form accepted in schools for medical files.
-Click here for physical examination form
+It is a REQUIREMENT to use this form when going to the doctor for an exam.
+This is the only form accepted in schools for medical files.

 New York State Law requires that all students new to McQuaid and students in 7th and 10th grade submit an up-to-date physical exam at the start of school.
 Further, all new students, including foreign exchange students, must demonstrate proof of full immunization prior to the start of school.
 The following immunizations are required: